The MFL Bison Ranch Philosophy

 Maintaining high biodiversity and a healthy ecosystem is in keeping with our goal of regenerative agriculture.
 Much of our ranch consists of native Parkland Aspen forest and grassland.
-We're continuing a program of cross-fencing to allow better grazing management practices, using planned grazing to stimulate the 'predator pressure' that kept herds moving in the wild and prevented overgrazing and a subsequent loss in diversity and damage to the soil ecosystem.
+We're continuing a program of cross-fencing to improve our management fidelity, using the adaptive planned grazing to stimulate the 'predator pressure' that kept herds moving in the wild, preventing overgrazing and a subsequent loss in diversity and damage to the soil ecosystem.

 We have no use for pesticides and prefer to encourage all the good bugs to come in and eat the bad ones.
 Besides, our honey bees wouldn't thank us for making their local foraging areas toxic.
 Our bees are a good barometer of the health of our land.

 Not all of our land is in it's original native state.
 Where it isn't, we have recently adopted multi-species cocktail crops in place of the single, dual or triple species common in many tame hay/pasture fields in modern agriculture.

 Where required to renew forage land, or address a low or degraded resource, we'll seed multi-species annuals selected for their ability to build soil resource and support a healthy insect and wildlife population.
 We are working toward being equipped to do this work using minimum-till techniques, and where possible, no-till.

 Where tame pasture or hay land requires rejuvenation, our goal is to seed in additional species of grasses, legumes and forbes to encourage the soil biology and natural ecosystem to improve soil health, sequester soil carbon and improve water cycling.